 Periodically, we take the opportunity to check in on a deeper level than is possible during an admin meeting.
 This can be an open forum or an opportunity to address specific issues.

-Community activities - we gather to watch films, to dance or to have a ceilidh, sometimes in the community yurt.
+Community activities - we gather to watch films or to have a ceilidh, sometimes in the community yurt or in The Boathouse.

 Community Living - Boundaries

 Interactions with guests and visitors